Zuruuh/bilemo-api/readme.md

 Be careful, since the server will not return a new token if:
 - An uncatched error is thrown (Server will return a 500 http code).
 - The token in your request was invalid.

+### Docs

+If you need informations about a specific route or entity, you can take a look at [the docs](./docs/app.md).